 Healthy and risky behaviours

 Reducing the overall smoking prevalence; the number of people starting smoking; those smoking during pregnancy and prevalence rates in routine and manual occupation groups.
-The NHS will go smoke-free in 2019.

 Developing a population approach to encouraging healthy behaviours and physical activity including the use of social marketing, social media and apps.